treyhunner/treyhunner.github.com/source/_posts/2018-03-07-multiple-assignment-improves-python-code-readability.markdown

 main(sys.argv[0], sys.argv[1:])
 ```

-With this:
+With more descriptive code, like this:

 ```python
 program_name, *arguments = sys.argv
 main(program_name, arguments)
 ```

-So if you see hard coded slice indexes in your code, consider whether you could use multiple assignment to make it more clear what those slices represent.
+So if you see hard coded slice indexes in your code, consider whether you could use multiple assignment to clarify what those slices really represent.

 ## Deep unpacking